matf-pp/-Lua-LOVE---love2d-biblioteka-igrica/README.md

 ### Framework
 The game is designed using the Love2D framework for creating 2D video games.
 To learn more about Love2D click here: https://love2d.org/

-## Requirements
-### Love2d
-To run the game, the user needs to install Love2D on their machine.
-This can be done on the official Love2D website: https://love2d.org/

-### Operating system
+## Operating system
 The game is primarily designed to run on the Windows operating system (preferably Windows 10 or above).

+## Running the game
+There are no special requirements to run the game.
+All one needs to do is download and extract the contents of the zipped files and run the MonsterEscape application.

 ## Credits
 We would like to thank the artist 0x72 for all the visual assets of the game.
 You can find more about them here:\